OkyanusMaster/Custom-Anycubic-i3-Mega-G-Code/README.md

-I combined the G-Code in this video with the initial G-code of Cura.
+I combined the G-Code in this video with the start G-code of Cura.
 This is how I got the best results. https://youtu.be/6csbJ5965Bk